MLMIP/CASTLE/README.md

 `PDB Metal FromAA ToAA pdbpos`, such as `1s1c MG F L 39`.

 ## other
 We provide all curated samples of metal binding site mutations, the code for generating sample features, and the prediction scores of all methods on the test set.
-To train your own data, please generate sample features and then use files such as fivefold_crossvalid_ZnCaMg.py
+To train your own data, please generate sample features and then use files such as fivefold_crossvalid.py.
+The hyperparameter settings for all datasets are stored in the config.yaml file.